18 Bird Names That Start With M

 The next on my list of bird names that start with M is the Mourning Dove, one of the most widespread and abundant birds from southern Canada to Central America.

-They are mainly active during the day and feed on seeds, buds, berries, corn, and other crops.
+They are mainly active daily and feed on seeds, buds, berries, corn, and other crops.

 The Mourning Dove is a monogamous species; a mated pair will remain together for life.
 Females build their nests in sheltered areas like those provided by shrubs or trees.